In a Nutshell:

 Recommended for: Anyone who can afford it, plus the lift, truck, or van to get it from one place to another (and the extra battery to extend its range).

-Are you looking for a mobility aid that can help you get back out there and start enjoying those things again?
-If so, then you’re going to love this review.
+Are you looking for a mobility aid to help you get back out there and enjoy those things again?
+If so, you’ll love this review.

-Make no mistake, the TerrainHopper Mobility Scooter is an expensive vehicle, and as such, it might be out of reach for some.
-Then again, can you really put a price tag on freedom and independence?
+Make no mistake, the TerrainHopper Mobility Scooter is an expensive vehicle, which might be out of reach for some.
+Then again, can you put a price tag on freedom and independence?

-In the sections that follow, we’ll tell you all about the Terrain Hopper.
-There’s a lot it can do, and in fact, it’s got a few capabilities we’ve never seen on any other mobility aid, but it’s not a perfect machine, and its shortcomings extend beyond the matter of price.
+In the following sections, we’ll tell you about the Terrain Hopper.
+It can do a lot, and in fact, it has a few capabilities we’ve never seen on any other mobility aid, but it’s not a perfect machine, and its shortcomings extend beyond the matter of price.

-Not to worry, we’ll give you all the details below so you can decide for yourself if this is the machine you’ve been searching for.
+Not to worry.
+We’ll provide all the details below so you can decide if this is the machine you’ve been searching for.
 If that sounds good to you, let’s jump right in!

-The first thing we want to mention here is that there are actually two variants of the TerrainHopper Mobility Scooter on the company’s website: the Overlander 4ZS, and the Overlander Mini.
+The first thing we want to mention here is that the TerrainHopper Mobility Scooter is available in two variants on the company’s website: the Overlander 4ZS and the Overlander Mini.

-The differences between them are scant (there being only a thousand dollars apart when it comes to price), with the TerrainHopper Overlander Mini being the slightly less capable of the two.
+The differences between them are scant (they are only a thousand dollars apart in price), with the TerrainHopper Overlander Mini being slightly less capable of the two.
 Our review is focused on the flagship model, the 4ZS.

-When you see the Terrain Hopper for the first time, you may not even realize that it’s a mobility aid.
-It looks a lot like an ATV, and it’s got specs to match.
+When you see the Terrain Hopper for the first time, you may not even realize that it’s an all-terrain mobility device.
+It looks a lot like an ATV and has specs that match.

 TerrainHopper Overlander 4ZS Specifications